top of page

 My subjects are the colorful variety of living things, tiny and fragile yet surprisingly resourceful.

-I start my work with photography and drawings.
-I explore my subjects by doing research online, in books, or in person, and I mainly use oil on gold leaves and textured backgrounds.
+I start my work using photography and drawings.
+I explore my subjects by researching online, in books, or in person, and I mainly use oil on gold leaves and textured backgrounds.

 I often combine different media and layers of primers to give my works a textured feel.
-In fact, I often work on a multifaceted surface where colours and light can interact in unexpected ways.
+I usually work on a multifaceted surface where colours and light can interact in unexpected ways.

-My colors combine warm and cold shades for the sense of balance they give me, primarily blue-green with red-yellow.
+My colors combine warm and cool shades to create a sense of balance, primarily blue-green with red-yellow.

 Through the gold on the background, I intend to create a waterfall of warm, enveloping light that inspires a sense of serenity, beauty, and belonging.

-Gold, in fact, has been used throughout the centuries to symbolize the transcendent, the spiritual world, the union between heaven and earth, and it is this contemplative state I aim, to give the viewer the space of a serene meditation on the world we belong to, a contemplation that evokes a reverent feeling towards the serenity of nature, a sense of joy, beauty and peace.
+Gold, in fact, has been used throughout the centuries to symbolize the transcendent, the spiritual world, the union between heaven and earth.
+It is this contemplative state I aim to give the viewer the space of a serene meditation on the world we belong to, a contemplation that evokes a reverent feeling towards the serenity of nature, a sense of joy, beauty, and peace.